 People don’t always know what God has in store, but His plan for Our Lady of Kilimanjaro Sister M. Daria Mushi seems to have worked out perfectly.
 After a decade-long journey that saw her earn a bachelor’s degree and complete medical school, Sister M. Daria this summer returned to her native country to start a year-long medical internship at a hospital in Mwanza, Tanzania.

-It’s a story of love, drive and compassion.
-It’s also an ending Sister M. Daria never expected for herself.
+It’s an ending Sister M. Daria never expected for herself.

 She came to the United States in 2001 at the request of her community to study and become a science teacher in Tanzania.
-In her heart, however, she wanted to return home as a doctor to heal and comfort the poor in her region, particularly women and children.
-It took years of prayer, study and determination, but Sister M. Daria was able to follow her dream.
+In her heart, however, she wanted to return home a doctor to heal and comfort the poor in her region, particularly women and children.

 After a semester they transferred to the University of Dayton.
 Father O’Donnell found a sponsor in the Mathile Foundation, which covered Sister M. Daria’s tuition for her undergraduate and medical school studies.
 Her fellow Sister eventually transferred again, finished her degree and returned home.
-Sister M. Daria, meanwhile, struggled to learn English, write class papers and make it through the various elective courses at University of Dayton.
-She also received permission from her order to become a doctor.
+Meanwhile, Sister M. Daria received permission from her order to become a doctor.

 After graduating from UD with a bachelor’s she tried to get into medical school in the United States, but the competition was too keen.
 She ended up attending medical school at St. Eustatius in the Caribbean, passed her boards and completed her clinical training at the American Global School of Medicine in Belize.
 She was awarded her medical degree during a private graduation at Salem Heights on June 8, 2012.